gdh1995/vimium-c/README.md

     gE      edit the current URL and open in a new tab zH      scroll all the way left
     zL      scroll all the way right
-    v       enter visual mode; use p/P to paste-and-go, use y to yank V       enter visual line mode
+    v       enter visual mode; use p/P to paste-and-go, use y to yank, use v/c/V to toggle visual/line/caret modes V       enter visual line mode
+    yc      select a first word of a sentence and enter visual mode

 Vimium C supports command repetition so, for example, hitting `5t` will open 5 tabs in rapid succession. `<esc>` (or `<c-[>`) will clear any partial commands in the queue and will also exit insert and find modes.